Beths

 “I think that my placement here has helped me improve my social skills and how to deal with people effectively.”

-During the week of 3rd to 7th October, our Year 11 students had their in-person work experience week.
-These included experiences in accountancy, architecture, computing, education, property, central government, law, pharmacy and medicine as well as public services.
-Many of our students also attended placements at primary schools and libraries.
+During the week of 9th to 13th October, our Year 11 students had their in-person work experience week.
+These include experience in accountancy, architecture, computing, primary schools, sports coaching, property, law, libraries, pharmacy and medicine, as well as public services.

 What did the students tell us about their placements?